top of page

 How do we go about doing this?

-Realise you’re still important even if you don’t say a word.
+You’re still important even if you don’t say a word.

 Practicing these skills can lead to deeper and seemingly paradoxically quicker communication and interaction.
 The person will feel heard properly, feel more valued because you listened and as a result the outcome will be more what you both wanted.